 The use of these columns as reverse phase columns is possible although the very hydrophilic coating will be weakly retentive relative to a C3 RPC column and they will not tolerate TFA in the mobile phase.
 The polarity of the peptidic surface chemistry is quite varied as compared to other HIC columns.
 The PolyETHYL Aspartamide HIC is about 60% as retentive as the PolyPROPYL Aspartamide HIC, and the PolyMETHYL Aspartamide HIC is only 18% as retentive as the PolyPROPYL Aspartamide based on relative retention times.

-The following are typical operating conditions.
+The following are typical operating conditions for non-LC-MS systems.
 It is recommended that you filter all mobile phases and samples to avoid plugging the inlet frits.

 A: 100% 2.0M (NH4)2SO4 + 0.1M K-PO4, pH 6.5